survivejs/react-book/manuscript/05_react_and_flux.md

 Even though you can get far without ever using Flux dispatcher, it can be useful to know something about it.
 Alt provides two ways to use it.
 If you want to log everything that goes through your `alt` instance, you can use a snippet, such as `alt.dispatcher.register(console.log.bind(console))`.
 Alternatively you could trigger `this.dispatcher.register(...)` at a store constructor.
 These mechanisms allow you to implement effective logging.

+## Alternative Implementations

+Even though we ended up using Alt in our implementation, it's not the only option.
+In order to benchmark various architectures, I've implemented the same application using different techniques.
+I've compared them briefly below:

+* [Redux](http://rackt.org/redux/) is a Flux inspired architecture that was designed with hot loading as its primary constraint.
+Redux operates based on a single state tree.
+The state of the tree is manipulated using *pure functions* known as reducers.
+Even though there's some boilerplate code, Redux forces you to dig into functional programming.
+The implementation is quite close to the Alt based one. - [Redux demo](https://github.com/survivejs/redux-demo)
+* Compared to Redux, [Cerebral](http://www.cerebraljs.com/) had a different starting point.
+It was developed to provide insight on *how* the application changes its state.
+Cerebral provides more opinionated way to develop, and as a result, comes with more batteries included. - [Cerebral demo](https://github.com/survivejs/cerebral-demo)
+* [Mobservable](https://mweststrate.github.io/mobservable/) allows you to make your data structures observable.
+The structures can then be connected with React components so that whenever the structures update, so do the React components.
+Given real references between structures can be used, the Kanban implementation is surprisingly simple. - [Mobservable demo](https://github.com/survivejs/mobservable-demo)

 ## Relay?

-Facebook's [Relay](https://facebook.github.io/react/blog/2015/02/20/introducing-relay-and-graphql.html) improves on the data fetching department.
+Compared to Flux, Facebook's [Relay](https://facebook.github.io/react/blog/2015/02/20/introducing-relay-and-graphql.html) improves on the data fetching department.
 It allows you to push data requirements to the view level.
 It can be used standalone or with Flux depending on your needs.

 Given it's still largely untested technology, we won't be covering it in this book yet.
 Relay comes with special requirements of its own (GraphQL compatible API).
 Only time will tell how it gets adopted by the community.